enviodev/docs/docs/HyperSync/hypersync-query.md

    - After fetching the relevant transactions (either directly through `transaction_selection` or via logs), HyperSync retrieves the associated traces.
      - Example: If your `transaction_selection` returns transactions or if you get some transactions because of your `log_selection`, HyperSync includes traces related to these transactions in the response as well.

 And this same scheme goes on from traces into blocks as well.
 We realize this doesn't cover all use cases.
-For example the user can't get logs based on their transaction_selection this way.
+For example, the user can't get logs based on their transaction_selection this way.
 This is why we implemented alternative `join_mode` implementations.

 ### Alternative Join Modes

 1. **JoinAll**:

-   This mode first builds up a list of transactions based on selection of every table.
-For example the list will include a transaction if your `log_selection` selected a log generated by this transaction.
+   This mode first builds up a list of transactions based on the selection of every table.
+For example, the list will include a transaction if your `log_selection` selected a log generated by this transaction.

    Then it includes every object relating to any of these transactions on the list.
-For example it includes all traces that were generated by any of these transactions on the list.
+For example, it includes all traces that were generated by any of these transactions on the list.

-   For example let's say you selected a trace.
+   For example, let's say you selected a trace.
 It will include the transaction that generated this trace.
-And then it will include everything related to this transaction including all the logs, traces, the block and the transaction itself.
+Then it will include everything related to this transaction including all the logs, traces, the block, and the transaction itself.

 3. **JoinNothing**:
    This mode completely removes joining so you only get what your selections match.
 For example if your `log_selection` matches a log then you will only get that log, you will not get the block of the log or the transaction that generated that log.